La Rochelle to Bordeaux Cycling Holiday

 37 to 44 miles/59 to 70 kms

 Today you bid La Rochelle ‘adieu’ and head south along the coast.
 Easy pedalling on quiet roads and cycle paths leads you past pleasant coastal towns such as Chatelaillon and Fouras – both of which have lovely sandy beaches if you fancy a swim.
 After Fouras, the route heads inland to the garrison town of Rochefort on the Charente River.
 Originally built around a naval base and dockyard the town has a distinctly nautical flavour, even though it is some 10 kms from the open ocean.
 We highly recommend a visit to the fascinating Royal Ropeworks Museum on the banks of the Charente and you can hardly miss the imposing Transporter Bridge built in 1900.
-A few more kilometres of enjoyable riding through open countryside delivers you to the pleasant town of Marennes, famous for it’s oyster farms and your home for the night.
+A few more kilometres of enjoyable riding along a cycle path through the marshlands delivers you to the pleasant town of Marennes.
+Famous for it’s oyster farms this pleasant little town will be your home for the night.

 Day 4 : Marennes – Royan